-The Vital Signs team is three kids strong.
-Each of us – Sarah Kirn, Sarah Morrisseau, and Christine Voyer – bring diverse interests, perspectives, and talents to create an engaging and relevant education program, meaningful research effort, connected community, and robust technology platform.
+The Gulf of Maine Research Institute's Education Team works together to make Vital Signs an engaging and relevant education program, meaningful research effort, connected community, and robust technology platform.

 Our Digital Learning Strategy Advisory Group